SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony_Alarm_Receiver.md

 # Sony Alarm Receiver

-The purpose of this driver is to aggregate alarms from Sony devices.
+The purpose of this connector is to aggregate alarms from Sony devices.

 ## About